hello-adam-martin/PropertyMentor/properties/README.md

 The admin interface is customized to:
 - Display key property information in the list view
-- Allow inline editing of pricing rules and booking rules when editing a property
+- Allow inline editing of pricing rules, booking rules, and fees when editing a property
 - Show pricing rules with clear percentage representations
 - Provide an intuitive interface for setting no check-in and no check-out days
+- Allow easy management of fees, including their display strategy

 ## Usage

-To create a new property with rules:
+To create a new property with rules and fees:

 1. Go to the admin interface
 2. Click on "Properties" under the "Properties" app
 3. Click "Add Property"
 4. Fill in the basic property information
 5. Set the default minimum stay and select any no check-in/check-out days
-6. In the inline sections, add pricing rules and date-specific minimum stay rules as needed
+6. In the inline sections, add pricing rules, date-specific minimum stay rules, and fees as needed
 7. Save the property

 ## Future Enhancements